El Roi Ltd

 28. Training Requirements Policy

 All El Roi Ltd agency workers must complete comprehensive training before undertaking any unsupervised work within client organisations.
 Training ensures competency, safety, and regulatory compliance across all placements.
+This policy outlines the mandatory training requirements in line with Care Quality Commission (CQC) regulations and best practice.

 Mandatory Induction Training